UT-ADL/autoware_mini_practice/practice_6/README.md

 Part 1

 * Run `roslaunch autoware_mini_practice_solutions practice_6_sim.launch`
-* Local path should be exactly the with of the local path buffer
+* Local path should be exactly the width of the local path buffer
 * Place destination and experiment by placing the simulated obstacles on the path and see
    - how many collision points are printed out (try putting simulated obstacles on the edge of the local path buffer)
    - how many points are printed for one obstacle (4, 5, 6) (does it change when it is on buffer edge?)